What to Expect in Third Grade

 “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Mark 10:14

-Language/Writing: Students review cursive penmanship; practice spelling; review grammar jingles; write, label, and classify sentences; and continue to use the writing process to develop as writers.
+LANGUAGE/WRITING: Students review cursive penmanship, practice spelling, review grammar jingles, and write, label, and classify sentences.
+They continue to use the writing process to develop as writers.

-Science: Having learned the stories of Greek and Roman myths, as well as the characters for which the planets are named, students study basic astronomy.
-Students also learn the fundamentals of botany, sound, and water investigations.
+SCIENCE: Having learned the stories of Greek and Roman myths, as well as the characters for which the planets are named, students study basic astronomy.
+They also learn the fundamentals of botany, sound, and water investigations.

-Spanish: Students receive instruction in practical and developmentally-appropriate Spanish.
-They continue learning how to pray in Spanish.
+SPANISH: Students receive instruction in practical and developmentally appropriate Spanish and continue learning how to pray in Spanish.
 Instruction includes an emphasis on vocabulary, pronunciation, sentence structure, and verb conjugation.